amoghs/sherlock/README.md

 Things to type in the search:
 * "alpha" - shows the recall usecase ("I want to learn everything about project alpha")
 * "beta design file" - shows the precision use case ("I want to find a specific design file of project beta")
+* "james" - shows how app content could be surfaced too - and directly actioned from there.
 * To be built - "revenue q4" - surfaces content from an app (say, Tableau) in the context of the search
 * To be built - "churn numbers" or "who's the manager of james" - actually answers the question itself - not just search but actually smarter.